AmyE29/lab-02-301/README.md

 Number and name of feature: Lab 03 Feature 1: Pagination Estimate of time needed to complete: 2hours
 Start time: 10
+Finish time: 11:46
+Actual time needed to complete:  1.75hrs

+Number and name of feature: Lab 03 Feature 2: Templating Estimate of time needed to complete: 2hours
+Start time: 11:50
 Finish time:
 Actual time needed to complete: